Strobesstrobes

 What are the phases of a penetration test?

 Most engagements follow five phases: reconnaissance, scanning, exploitation, post-exploitation, and reporting.
-Recon gathers intel on the target (subdomains, employees, exposed services).
-Scanning enumerates live hosts, open ports, and software versions with tools like nmap.
-Exploitation is where the tester actually breaks in, using Burp Suite, sqlmap, or a tailored payload.
+Recon gathers intel on the target.
+Scanning enumerates live hosts, ports, and versions.
+A typical opening sweep, and what it surfaces, looks like this:

 The penetration testing lifecycle